ThiDurante/TrybeSmith/README.md

 Here we have login with JWT authentication, where you can CRUD orders made by users(clients), users and products.
 The technologies used are listed below

+Im also preparing the documentation with swagger, will update ASAP

 ## Installation and use

 This is quite a simple one!